jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-5-cambodia-to-singapore/index.md

 I'm grateful that I continue to get to experience a more vivid life than I could previously afford, and that it feels like an option that remains open to me in the future, should I want it.

 For now though, I must head back to London.
-I met up with some coworkers, include ones who acted as my replacement in the company's rotation scheme (they say they have had a predictably chaotic time).
+I met up with some coworkers, including ones who acted as my replacement in the company's rotation scheme (they say they have had a predictably chaotic time).
 For a moment I forgot that I am still employed, and have to go back to work in only 2 days time.
 The thought unnerves me slightly, but I'm happy to return with a renewed clarity.

 For my last 5 hours, I visited 5 different Muji shops chasing a particular shirt to buy my Dad (and a final Acai bowl for me!), then I head for Changi International Airport.

-I want to come back, for longer.

-The end?
+But I'll be back; there is more to see!

-As I write this, I'm washing my clothes in preparation for another flight to China in a few days time.
+As I publish this, I'm washing my clothes in preparation for another flight to China in a few days time.
 So, Asia hasn't seen the last of me yet!